EdTech 2013: Opening Up Education – Content, Learning and Collaboration

 Deadline for Abstract Submissions

-- Final versions of accepted papers and abstracts will be accepted up to 16 April 2011 (all abstracts and papers will be published online).
+- Final versions of accepted abstract and papers will be accepted up TBC

-- All presentations (PDF or PowerPoint slides) must be submitted by 16 May 2011 and will be made available via the ILTA website during the conference.
+- All presentations (PDF or PowerPoint slides) must be submitted by prior to the conference and will be made available via the ILTA website